stjude/DeepBrainIPP/README.md

             singularity run -B [location of data and absolute path of base folder of DeepBrainIPP] --nv  skull_stripping.img config.json

         6. Once the process is finished the skull stripped brain will be stored in "final_segmentation" folder and measured volumes will be stored in ".csv" file
+        7. Similarly segmented Paraflocculus will be stored in "PF_outer_final_segmentation"

 #### Brain Structure Segmentation
 -----